Deir al-Ashayer: Demographics

 The village is home to approximately 1,100 Lebanese citizens.
 The Lebanese side of the village is predominantly Druze, while the Syrian counterpart is mostly Sunni Muslim.
 This religious difference limits intermarriage between the two communities despite strong social and economic interactions across the border.

 Roman temple

 The village is near to the remains of a substantial Graeco-Roman style temple dedicated to unknown deities, with 30 m long foundations and columns re-used in local construction.
 A Greek inscription was found noting that a bench was installed "in the year 242, under Beeliabos, also called Diototos, son of Abedanos, high priest of the gods of Kiboreia".
 Julien Alquot argued that the bench had liturgical uses as a mobile throne.
-The era of the gods of Kiboreia is not certain, as is their location, which is not conclusively to be identified with Deir El Aachayer, but was possibly the Roman sanctuary or the name of a settlement in the area.
+The era of the gods of Kiboreia is not certain, as is their location, which is not conclusively to be identified with Deir al-Ashayer, but was possibly the Roman sanctuary or the name of a settlement in the area.
 It has been suggested that the name Kiboreia was formed from the Aramaic word kbr, meaning a "place of great abundance".